divio/divio-cloud-docs/background/addons-basics.rst

 The ``<GULP>`` section
 ~~~~~~~~~~~~~~~~~~~~~~

-If ``gulpfile.js`` is present in the root of the project, then instructions will be inserted to run
+If ``gulpfile.js`` is present in the root of the application, then instructions will be inserted to run
 the ``gulp build`` process:

 ..  code-block:: Dockerfile